What Makes a Pokémon Card Valuable Today?

 How Do You Check the Condition of Your Pokémon Cards

-But card quality grading is a strong and particular business, with one of the biggest in the industry – PSA – grade out of ten, and the difference in value between a PSA 9 and PSA 10 can be considerable.
 That can be based on anything from how even the lines are spaced, namely, is the card perfectly central?
-To any decolouration in ink.
+To any tarnishing in ink.
 Finding a high quality set hidden in a loft is somewhat unlikely – but worth a look!

 What Should You Do After Identifying Your Pokémon Cards?

 After that, you’ll have to consider what you want to do with your set.
-We always ask in What’s in Your Attic if you want to keep it or sell it (or even pop it to the charity shop!), but if you’re committing to selling your Pokemon cards, there are a few things you should consider.
+If you’re committing to selling your Pokemon cards, there are a few things you should consider.

 How Can You Protect and Store Valuable Pokémon Cards?